KSFB: KYA

 The station originated as KYA in 1926, and has had 14 owners and 4 different callsigns in 85 years.
 KYA was owned by everyone from Hearst Corporation to Avco Broadcasting of California, a subsidiary of the jet and aerospace contractor.

 KYA went on the air on December 18, 1926, with 500 watts on 970 kHz. from the Clift Hotel in San Francisco.
-The owners were Vincent I. Kraft of Seattle, who had started KJR (AM) there, and Frederick C. Clift of San Francisco.
+The owners were Vincent I. Kraft of Seattle, who had started KJR there, and Frederick C. Clift of San Francisco.
 It got a license for 1,000 watts on 850 kHz. in November 1927.
 Its studios moved to the Warfield Theatre building at 988 Market Street, but the transmitter stayed at the Clift Hotel.

 In November 1928, Johnny Patrick and Helen Troy, developed a musical comedy routine of “Cecil and Sally”, first broadcast in 1928 on KYA, and debuted The Funniest Things on a West Coast connection of a short-lived ABC network, later, after the ABC network went bankrupt, in 1929, it moved to KPO and the NBC Pacific Coast Network.
 In 1930, Patrick and Troy syndicated their programs to other radio stations by electrical transcription records, made at the MacGregor and Sollie recording studio in San Francisco, with the program heard on over 53 radio stations, including 27 states, 5 Canadian provinces, the Hawaiian Islands, Australia and New Zealand, between 1930 and 1933.

 In November 1928, KYA moved to 1230 kHz. as part of a nationwide frequency reshuffling, and joined the Columbia Broadcasting System.
 By May 1929 its transmitter was reported to be at 680 Geary Street at Taylor Street.
 The station licensee went bankrupt in August, and KYA was transferred to a new corporation by the end of 1929.
 The transmitter facility was moved again, on 25 June 1930, to the Whitcomb Hotel.

 Having moved to various locations around the radio dial during the chaotic early days of broadcasting, KYA was assigned permanently to 1260 kHz. as a result of the North American Regional Broadcasting Agreement (NARBA) in 1941.